-- A high-protein diet is more effective for building muscle.
+- Is more effective for building muscle

-If you want to know how much protein you should be eating to build muscle and lose fat, check out this article.
+If you want to know how much protein you should be eating to build muscle and lose fat, check out this article:

 Ask Google how many carbs you should eat, weed out the idiots, and you’re left with a lot of contradictory answers.

 Many well-respected health and fitness authorities argue why low-carb dieting is the way of the future.

 Many others rail against it as just another fad.